Heart Information

 • Rehabilitation specialists

-With proper treatment and care, the majority of PAD patients with tissue loss will be able to heal up the ulcer/gangrene, avoid limb loss and walk again.
+With proper treatment and care, the majority of PAD patients with tissue loss are able to heal from their limb ulcer or gangrene, avoid limb loss, and be able to walk again.

 Last updated on